Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

-# Tornevall Networks Resurs Bank Payment Gateway for WooCommerce
+# Tornevalls Resurs Bank Payment Gateway for WooCommerce

 This is a third party plugin written to work as a payment gateway for WooCommerce and WordPress.